kubevirt/user-guide/workloads/virtual-machines/life-cycle.md

 ## Listing virtual machines

-VirtualMachines can be listed by querying for VirtualMachine objects:
+VirtualMachineInstances can be listed by querying for VirtualMachineInstance objects:

 ```bash
 $ kubectl get vms